NREL/osw2osa/measures/ze_retail_typical/README.md

 ###### (Automatically generated documentation)

-# Create Typical Building from Model
+# ZE Retail Create Typical Building from Model

 ## Description
-Takes a model with space and stub space types, and assigns constructions, schedules, internal loads, hvac, and other loads such as exterior lights and service water heating.
+Custom measure based on create typical building from model for use with ze retail workflow.

 ## Modeler Description
 It is important that the template argument chosen for this measure is in line with the buding types for the stub space types of the model passed in.